Photometry

 It’s interresting to set the X axis as Julian date rather than frame number.

 Four reference stars have been chosen in the image.
+Light curve of Light curve

-Now when we display the magnitude plot, the button Light curve button becomes active, and clicking on it allows, as its name suggests, the light curve of the variable star to be plotted.
+button becomes active, and clicking on it allows, as its name suggests, the light curve of the variable star to be plotted.
 A data file is saved, useful if the analysis is to be shared or for further analysis.
-If gnuplot is installed, this will automatically display the light curve plot.
+If gnuplot

-Light curve of WASP-152.
+.
 We clearly see a dip indicating the transit of the exoplanet.

 We have just seen how, in a simple way, Siril allows to make a photometric study of an exoplanet transit.
 Obviously, this method is applicable to many other objects such as variable stars, occultation of stars by an asteroid, etc … We encourage you to try the adventure and to share your results.